 Distinguished Undergraduate Research Internship (DURIP)

-We are now accepting applications for our department's Distinguished Undergraduate Research Internship Program (DURIP) for Fall 2017.
+We accept applications for our department's Distinguished Undergraduate Research Internship Program (DURIP) in November for Spring registration and in March for Fall registration.
 Through this program, we seek to provide an opportunity for our majors to connect more closely with ongoing faculty research projects.
 The program is designed to expose selected students to the processes through which faculty conduct research, deepen the research, organizational, and communication skills that will be useful to students for further training in political science or for other careers, and facilitate a mentor-mentee relationship that will enhance students' undergraduate experience.

 Students selected to be research interns will receive two course credits for a semester-long research internship by registering for POL 3070.
 In exchange for the course credits, students are expected to work approximately 60 hours over the semester (or about 4 hours a week for 15 weeks) with their faculty member on project-related tasks.
 Some of these tasks may include doing content analysis of newspapers or other texts, data entry, researching existing literature on a topic, preparation of visualizations such as maps or charts, or, depending on skills, statistical data analysis.
 At the end of the semester, research interns will produce some kind of product- e.g., a written report, a poster presentation, a website based on their research experience.

 The number of research internships available in each semester will be limited and will vary from semester to semester depending on faculty research projects.
 To be considered eligible for a research internship in Fall 2017, students will need to submit an application in November 2017 consisting of a short statement of interest, a transcript, a list of courses taken in the major (a minimum of 2 courses at the 3xxx-level or higher is required) and the grades earned in these courses.